ConfederacyOfGaia/Gaia/gemstones.md

   33 |    5  |  You can cast a 2nd level spell, up to a number of times equal to your proficiency bonus per long rest.
 When the gemstone is found, roll on the 2nd Level Spell Effects table to determine which spell it holds.
   34 |    5  |  You gain a +1 bonus to AC and saving throws. *[[ring of protection](https://www.dndbeyond.com/magic-items/ring-of-protection)]*
   35 |    5  |  You gain advantage on one type of save.
 When the gemstone is found, roll on the Ability Scores table to determine which one.
-  36 |    5  |  You have advantage on saving throws against spells.
-  37 |    5  |  You have resistance to one type of damage.
+  36 |    5  |  You have resistance to one type of damage.
 When the gemstone is found, roll on the Damage Types table.
-  38 |    5  |  You have resistance to two types of damage and vulnerability to one type of damage.
+  37 |    5  |  You have resistance to two types of damage and vulnerability to one type of damage.
 When the gemstone is found, roll on the Damage Types table 3 times: The first two are the resistances, and the third is the vulnerability.
-  39 |    5  | You can cast the *elemental weapon* spell.
+  38 |    5  | You can cast the *elemental weapon* spell.
 When cast in this way, the spell requires concentration, has a duration of 1 minute, and a casting time of 1 action, and the weapon can only be weilded by you.
 You may cast it this way a number of times equal to your proficiency bonus per long rest.  *[[elemental weapon](https://www.dndbeyond.com/spells/elemental-weapon)]*
-  40 |    5  | You gain the advantages of the [War Caster feat](https://www.dndbeyond.com/characters/feats/war-caster).
+  39 |    5  | You gain the advantages of the [War Caster feat](https://www.dndbeyond.com/characters/feats/war-caster).
-  41 |    5  | Your hit point maximum increases by an amount equal to twice your level when you gain this feat.
+  40 |    5  | Your hit point maximum increases by an amount equal to twice your level when you gain this feat.
 Whenever you gain a level thereafter, your hit point maximum increases by an additional 2 hit points. *[[tough](https://www.dndbeyond.com/characters/feats/tough)]*
+  41 |   11  |  You have advantage on saving throws against spells.
   42 |   11  |  You have immunity to one type of damage and vulnerability to one type of damage.
 When the gemstone is found, roll on the Damage Types table 2 times: The first is the resistance, and the second is the vulnerability.
   43 |   11  |  Phoenix stone: resistance to fire damage; on reaching 0 hp, explode in a level 3 fireball that destroys the bearer's body and automatically reincarnates them on the spot (roll on the *reincarnate* table).
   44 |   11  |  You can cast a 3rd level spell, once per long rest.
 When the gemstone is found, roll on the 3rd Level Spell Effects table to determine which spell it holds.